 Struggling to undo your changes in Vim?
-Trying to undo undoing to redo what you did before you undid it?
+Wondering how to undo the undo and get your changes back again without closing the file in despair?
 Looking for a way to jump back in time to an earlier version or branch of your file?
-Find out here how to undo in Vim.
+Find out here how to undo and redo in Vim ⤓ without losing your nerves or any edits.

 How to Undo in Vim